VRLYDE/saas-stack/docs/SECURITY.md

 # Security Policy

-This Security Policy was last updated on May 24, 2025 and applies to citizens and permanent residents of the European Economic Area and Switzerland.

 ## Technical and organizational measures

 We use technical and organizational measures to ensure the security and confidentiality of the personal data we process.
 These include, among others: